 Between 06th April and 10th April, L-IFT held a training for its field researchers in Jinja (Uganda).
-The training marked a conclusion of over 6 months of data collection for the Financial and Energy Diaries Research, which had started in September last year.
+The training marked a conclusion of over 6 months of data collection for the Financial and Energy Diaries Research.
 It was organized to equip the field researchers with the knowledge and skills they would need for the endline study and an opportunity for them to share and reflect on their research experiences.

 Most training sessions were facilitated by L-IFT founder Anne Marie van Swinderen and Programme Manager Marcienne Umubyeyi with additional input from guest facilitators.
 Below are some of the highlights of the training.